manupawickramasinghe/manupawickramasinghe/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently developing **communication software for ALS patients**, integrating AI, NLP, and eye-tracking technologies.
+- 🔭 I’m currently developing **Multiple Embedded Systems**, integrating AI, NLP, and eye-tracking technologies.
 - ⚙️ Professionally managing and tuning large-scale **Azure Kubernetes Service (AKS)** clusters.
-- 🏠 When I'm not doing DevOps, I'm tinkering with **Home Assistant** automations, building custom Telegram/Discord bots, and optimizing Wi-Fi mesh networks.
+- 🏠 When I'm not doing DevOps, I'm tinkering with **Home Assistant** automations, integrating **Frigate CCTV**, and building custom **ChatGPT LLM Telegram bots**.
-- 🌱 Exploring AI models for data prediction and extrapolation.
+- 🌱 Exploring AI models for data prediction and extrapolation, as well as optimizing Wi-Fi mesh networks.
 - ⚡ Fun fact: I run on a steady mix of electronics tinkering and J-Rock (Base Ball Bear heavily featured on the playlist)!

 ---